Billy Rautenbach: Fraud and corruption charges in South Africa

 In November 1999, after investigating Rautenbach for about two years, South African law enforcement conducted a raid on Rautenbach's Johannesburg home and private aircraft, as well as the Johannesburg offices of Wheels of Africa.
-Following the raid, and amid financial strain in his southern African business interests, Rautenbach fled South Africa.
+Following the raid and amid financial strain in his South African business interests, Rautenbach fled South Africa.
 On 19 September 2000, Rautenbach's South African assets, worth at least R40 million, were seized by the National Prosecuting Authority (NPA).
 He faced charges for crimes he had allegedly committed while at Hyundai, including numerous counts of fraud and theft.
 In March 2007, South African authorities filed for his extradition from Zimbabwe.
 On 18 September 2009, Rautenbach handed himself over to the NPA.
 Charged with 326 counts of fraud, he pleaded guilty on behalf of one of his companies, SA Botswana Hauliers, and, in a plea bargain, agreed to pay a fine of R40 million in exchange for the withdrawal of the charges against him, having continued to deny personal liability.

 Death of Yong Koo Kwon

-Rautenbach launched a legal challenge against the validity of the 1999 raids, and of the evidence seized in the process, with the Constitutional Court ultimately ruling against him.
+Rautenbach launched a legal challenge against the validity of the 1999 raids and the evidence seized in the process, with the Constitutional Court ultimately ruling against him.
 In court papers, the state claimed that Rautenbach was linked to the murder of Yong Koo Kwon of Daewoo Motors, who had been shot dead in his car in Johannesburg in February 1999.
-Rautenbach emphatically denied any involvement in the murder, and described the allegations as a "witch-hunt."
-No charges were ever laid against Rautenbach, and three other men were charged with the murder in 2006.
+Rautenbach emphatically denied any involvement in the murder and described the allegations as a "witch-hunt."
+No charges were ever laid against Rautenbach, while three other men were charged with the murder in 2006.

 Corruption trial of Jackie Selebi

-Two months after striking the 2009 plea bargain with the NPA, Rautenberg testified for the prosecution in the corruption trial of Jackie Selebi, National Commissioner of the South African Police Service.
+Two months after striking the 2009 plea bargain with the NPA, Rautenbach testified for the prosecution in the corruption trial of Jackie Selebi, National Commissioner of the South African Police Service.
 Selebi was accused of accepting bribes from Rautenbach and two other businessmen.
-During the trial, convicted drug smuggler Glen Agliotti testified that Selebi had been asked to intervene in NPA and South African Revenue Service investigations into Rautenbach, to cancel Rautenbach's arrest warrant, and to provide information about whether Rautenbach was wanted by Interpol, of which Selebi was president.
-Agliotti said, and Rautenbach confirmed, that Rautenbach paid $100 000 to Agliotti, who channelled $30 000 to Selebi.
+During the trial, convicted drug smuggler Glen Agliotti testified that Selebi had been asked to intervene in NPA and South African Revenue Service (SARS) investigations into Rautenbach, to cancel Rautenbach's arrest warrant, and to provide information about whether Rautenbach was wanted by Interpol, of which Selebi was president.
+Agliotti said, and Rautenbach confirmed, that Rautenbach paid $100,000 to Agliotti, who channelled $30,000 to Selebi.